PrefectHQ/prefect/docs/guides/ci-cd.md

 - Handling independent deployment of distinct groupings of work, as in a monorepo
 - Efficiently using build time to avoid repeated work

-This [example repository](https://github.com/prefecthq/cicd-example-workspaces) demonstrates how each of these considerations can be addressed using a combination of Prefect's and GitHub's capabilities.
+This [example repository](https://github.com/prefecthq/cicd-example-workspaces) demonstrates addressing each of these considerations with a combination of Prefect's and GitHub's capabilities.

-### Deploying to multiple workspaces
+### Deploy to multiple workspaces

 Which deployment processes should run are automatically selected when changes are pushed depending on two conditions: